+As Harvard Health Publishing points out, tracking your heart rate offers an easy, worry-free way of monitoring your workout intensity.
 Although the principles are generally the same among all brands and models of heart rate monitors, consult your model's instructions for information specific to your particular device.
 Most transmitters have electrodes on one side.
 Wet these electrodes with a saline solution or saliva.
 This will ensure that your device reads your heart rate accurately.

 Placing the Transmitter and Strap

 Slip the cardio strap around your waist and fasten it.
 Adjust the strap until it fits snugly around your waist.
 Then, pull the strap up so that the transmitter lies in the center of your chest just below the level of your breasts.

 If you wear a sports bra during your workouts, the strap should be placed underneath your bra so that the transmitter remains in contact with your skin.
 This placement can cause discomfort and skin irritation.
 Some initial discomfort is to be expected while you get used to wearing the heart rate monitor.

 Target Heart Rate

 If you've never exercised seriously or have recently been seriously ill, subtract 10 from this number.
-If you are an inconsistent exerciser or if you have recently suffered from a minor illness or injury, subtract 5 from this number.
-If you are a competitive athlete, add 5 to this number.
+If you are an inconsistent exerciser or if you have recently experienced a minor illness or injury, subtract 5 from this number.
+If you're a competitive athlete, add 5 to this number.
 After these computations, you arrive at your target heart rate for aerobic training.
 Before beginning an aerobic training program, consult your health care provider.

-- The Runner’s Edge; Stephen J. McGregor and Matt Fitzgerald
+- The Runner’s Edge: "Stephen J. McGregor and Matt Fitzgerald"

-- Middle School Healthy Hearts in the Zone; Deve Swaim and Sally Edwards
+- Middle School Healthy Hearts in the Zone: "Deve Swaim and Sally Edwards"

-- Knack Weight Training for Women: Step-by-Step Exercises for Weight Loss, Body Shaping, and Good Health; Leah Garcia
+- Knack Weight Training for Women: "Step-by-Step Exercises for Weight Loss, Body Shaping, and Good Health; Leah Garcia"

-- Triathlon for Women: A Mind-Body-Spirit Approach for Female Athletes; Lisa Lynam
+- Triathlon for Women: "A Mind-Body-Spirit Approach for Female Athletes; Lisa Lynam"

-- Fitness Walking for Dummies; Liz Neporent
+- Fitness Walking for Dummies: "Liz Neporent"